About Libertas Institute

 You will be responsible for:

-- Overseeing in-depth research to produce policy briefs, legislative summaries, and writing to be submitted to academic publications.
+- Conducting in-depth research and data studies to produce policy briefs, legislative summaries, bill drafting, and writing to be submitted to academic publications.

 - Following and compiling outside research for use in op-eds, videos, one-pagers, press releases, and interviews that inform and persuade.